Decision Trees: How They Work and Practical Examples

 Key Differences and Use Cases

-The primary distinction between these tree types is their output.
+The primary distinction between these three types is their output.
 Classification trees predict class labels, whereas regression trees forecast numerical values.
 Here's a detailed comparison:

 Both classification and regression trees are invaluable for various prediction tasks.
 Your selection hinges on the nature of your data and your objectives.